 - 1. ATHLETIC PERSONNEL ASSIGNMENTS - 2.
 CHANGES TO ATHLETIC PERSONNEL ASSIGNMENTS - 3.
-ATHLETIC PERSONNEL ASSIGNMENTS FOR COMMUNITY COACHES - ALL forms are to be TYPED.
-Do not submit handwritten forms. - Supplement compensation is determined by the sport coached. - COACHES WHO COMPLETE 100% OF THEIR COACHING OBLIGATIONS WILL RECEIVE THE TOTAL SUPPLEMENT. - COACHES WHO DECIDE NOT TO COACH AFTER SEPTEMBER 1ST AND PRIOR TO THE BEGINNING OF YOUR SEASON, MUST RETURN ALL SUPPLEMENTS RECEIVED. - Contact numbers need to be included on forms.
-Do not list the school's phone number as the contact numbers. - Supplements CANNOT be split between employees.
-Only one employee is allowed a supplements per position. - Do not include individuals on the Athletic Personnel Assignment form that are NOT board employees. - Coaches are not allowed to coach two sports during the same season.
-EXAMPLE: A coach cannot coach golf and track. - A CHANGES TO ATHLETIC PERSONNEL ASSIGNMENTS form must be completed anytime changes to a coaching position occur, such as a new coach being added to a position and/or a coach being removed from a position.
+COMMUNITY COACHES ASSIGNMENTS - ALL forms are to be TYPED.
+Do not submit handwritten forms. - Supplement compensation is determined by the sport coached and the fulfillment of duties.

+• COACHES WHO COMPLETE 100% OF THEIR COACHING OBLIGATIONS WILL RECEIVE THE TOTAL SUPPLEMENT.

+- Coaches that do not have a team will not be paid a stipend.
+In the case that any portion of the stipend has been paid, the amount paid will be deducted from the coach's paycheck. - Contact numbers need to be included on forms.
+Do not list the school's phone number as the contact numbers. - Supplements CAN be split between employees. - Do not include individuals on the Athletic Personnel Assignment form that are NOT board employees. - Coaches are not allowed to coach two sports during the same season without approval from the RCSS System Athletics Director.
+EXAMPLE: A coach cannot coach golf and track. - CHANGES TO ATHLETIC PERSONNEL ASSIGNMENTS form must be completed anytime changes to a coaching position occurs, such as a new coach being added to a position and/or a coach being removed from a position.
 Circle the correct option on the form.
-Be sure to include the supplement amount that is due. - Use the following to determine the amount of supplement due a coach that begins or ends duties after September: - Total Supplement ÷ Number of days in the season = Daily rate X Number of days coached = Amount due - EXAMPLE: Football Supplement = \$10,000 Days in the season = 99 (July 25 - November 3) Coach worked 80 days \$10,000 ÷ 99 = \$101.01 X 80 = \$8,080.80 \$8,080.80 is the amount the coach will earn for working 80 days.
+Be sure to include the supplement amount that is due. - Community coaches are to be submitted on the Paid Community Coaches Assignments form OR Volunteer Community Coaches Assignments form.
+Retired RCSS employees are to be listed as a community coach if they are not working for RCSS in any other capacity.